lsrdg/dumbnote-vim/README.md

 However, if you are really looking for a note taking machine, scroll down for a list of alternatives.

-## Markdown
+## File format

 It was the main idea of the plugin: a note taker that would support markdown and let the user decide how to deal with markdown.
+By default, all notes will have the `.md` file extension.
+However, you can use whatever file format you prefer just by seeting the `g:dumbnoteFileFormat` variable.

 I have my own [dumb configs](https://github.com/lsrdg/markdumb.vim) for dealing with markdown, and that's why it was important to consider a way to keep the